 On October 19, 1873, representatives of Yale, Columbia, Princeton, and Rutgers met at the Fifth Avenue Hotel in New York to thrash out the first set of intercollegiate rules in America.
 By eliminating carrying and the use of hands they defined a game which was soccer in nature.
 Harvard, although invited, chose not to attend.
 This was notable since Harvard still needed someone to play against who permitted use of the hands (see 1874).

-1874 - UCC, Ireland founded.
+UCC, Ireland founded.
 From 1874 to 1879 there were two Unions in Ireland.
-The Irish Football Union had jurisdiction over Clubs in Leinster, Munster and parts of Ulster; the Northern Football Union of Ireland controlled the Belfast area.
+The Irish Football Union had jurisdiction over Clubs in Munster, Leinster, Munster and Connaught; the Northern Football Union of Ireland controlled parts of Ulster.
+They agree to select a number of players each for Ireland’s international fixtures.

 In 1874 a Coventry rugby fifteen comprising several members of Stoke Cricket Club played Allesley Park College at Allesley.
 This appears to have been the origin of the Coventry (Rugby) Football Club, with headquarters at Bull Fields, later the Butts.
 The Butts ground was lost in 1911 to a Northern Union club which did not survive the First World War, and the Coventry rugby club eventually moved to a new ground at Coundon in 1921.
 From: 'The City of Coventry: Social history from 1700', A History of the County of Warwick: Volume 8: The City of Coventry and Borough of Warwick (1969).

-On May 14, Harvard University hosted Montreal’s McGill University at Cambridge, Mass., in the first recorded rugby game on American soil.
+On May 14, Harvard University hosted Montreal’s McGill University at Cambridge, Mass.
 In fact it was a series of three games.
 The first game was played to Harvard's rules using a round ball and Harvard won 3 goals to nil.
 The next day they played again to McGill's rules and used an oval ball, the game ended a scoreless draw.
 After this Harvard adopted largely the rugby rules and the third game of the series was played at McGill Uni. in the fall where Harvard won.

 Here is an extract from a very well written article produced by the Professional footballers researchers association